NivaldoFarias/translate-react/.github/instructions/jsdocs.instructions.md

   - `@param` for each parameter with detailed description
   - `@returns` for return values with type and description
   - `@example` with realistic usage showing actual project patterns
-  - Use proper spacing and formatting for optimal user and AI comprehension
+  - MUST Use proper spacing and formatting
+  - ALL jsdocs MUST start with a short one-line summary sentence on the element's purpose.
+If the element is complex, follow the summary with a more detailed description AFTER a line break.
 - **EXCEPT**: Simple methods/variables without parameters or side effects.
 See section `Single-Line Format for Trivial Functions` for details.

 #### Examples